swapnil-musale/JetJoke/README.md

 - [ ] Offline Capability for jokes

 ## 🙌 Contributions :
 We welcome contributions to improve this project, Whether you want to fix a bug, implement a new feature, or suggest an enhancement, we're open to your ideas.
-Please create the issue at [here](https://github.com/swapnil-musale/JetJoke/issues).
+Please create the issue at [here](https://github.com/swapnil-musale/JetJoke/issues) & If you have implemented some changes then raise the Pull request over ```development``` branch.

 ## 🤝 acknowledgement :
 JetJoke project use [Joke API](https://sv443.net/jokeapi/v2/) to fetch and display joke's in app.